ClearEyesFullHearts/kafka-express/README.md

 The default separator is "." instead of "/".

 ## KafkaJS
 The "Application.listen" consumes messages through the "eachMessage" handler and accepts a client configuration for the KafkaJS client and a consumer configuration for the KafkaJS consumer client.
+You can specify the "fromBeginning" property as a third argument, it defaults to false if not present.
 To use the "eachBatch" handler you need to manage the KafkaJS client yourself and use the onMessage function of the application:
 ```javascript
 const kafkaExpress = require('../src/kafka-express');